 Hungry for God

 Later, he and I became best friends.
-I told him about the night praying at the metal chair and the next morning.
+I told him about the night praying at the metal chair and the following morning when I spoke in tongues.
 He said, “You dummy!
 That is when you received your tongues.”
 I said, “I know, but I thought it had to be in church.”
 I want to tell you it doesn’t need to be in church.
 It can be, but God is in every place.

-Tongues come from a hunger for God and for the things of God.
+Tongues come from a hunger for God and the things of God.

 It’s difficult to tell me that tongues are not for today because I speak with tongues.
 Every member of my family speaks in tongues.
 I’m a Cornelius.

-Tongues can be blocked by a teaching or a belief.
+A teaching or a belief can block tongues.
 Please don’t allow that to happen to you.
 Get hungry for God.
 Ask the Lord for all that you should have.
 Who knows?
 You may become a tongue-talker like me.
-I love it, and if it happens to you, then you will love it, too.
+I love it; if it happens to you, you will love it, too.

-I have so many stories that selecting two seems wrong somehow.
+There are so many stories that selecting two seems wrong somehow.
 At any rate, years ago, I was preaching.
-I had shared about the Holy Spirit and tongues, but had given a general altar call.
+I shared about the Holy Spirit and tongues but gave a general altar call.
 I had invited people to come for healing or for any need.
-A teenager came to the altar.
+A teenager came forward to the altar.
 Today, that then teenager has a couple of children and is a grown woman.
 She came to the altar, and I went to her.
 I asked, “What do we need to pray about?”
 She said, “I want the Holy Ghost.”
-I was a little taken back by the boldness, the pressing in, and the hunger of this teenager.
+This teenager’s boldness, pressing in, and hunger took me a little aback.

 As I collected myself (after all, I was the pastor), I laid my hands on her, and she received her tongues.
-I suppose I will always remember that night.
-That teenager then, who is a woman now, continues to serve the Lord and continues to speak and pray in tongues.
+I suppose I will never forget that night.
+That teenager then, a woman now, continues to serve the Lord and speak and pray in tongues.

 Hungry for God